Wedding Photography at Bromley Civic Centre/Register Office

 Moving On to the Reception

-The Civic Centre’s modern entrance gives no clue to The Old Palace’s historic beauty where they hold the wedding ceremonies.
+The Civic Centre’s modern entrance does not hint at The Old Palace’s historic beauty, where the wedding ceremonies are held.

 Bromley Register Office FAQs